babel/website/env.md

 If you are using Babel version 7 you will need to run `npm install @babel/preset-env` and have `"presets": ["@babel/preset-env"]` in your configuration.

+## Before you do anything

+You might end up on this page because you saw a message in the terminal like this:

+>🙌  Thanks for using Babel: we recommend using babel-preset-env now: please read babeljs.io/env to update!

+Before you proceed further, ask yourself: are you *using* Babel?
+Check your `package.json` and look for `babel-preset-es2015` or a similar preset there.
+If you see a preset like this in your `package.json`, read on!

+If you don't use Babel or don't use deprecated yearly presets, you probably saw this message because *another package* you depend on uses them. **In that case there's nothing *you* need to do**.
+Nevertheless, it might be a good idea to find out which package uses the deprecated presets, and help them migrate by sending a pull request.
+You can find this out by running `npm ls babel-preset-es2015` which will show the dependency tree.

 ## Upgrading to `babel-preset-env`

 ### Install